SaanDev/e-Callisto_FITS_Analyzer/README.md

 ---

-# 14. Live Noise-Reduced View

-When thresholds are changed, the spectrum updates live while keeping the chosen axis format (seconds or UT).

----

 ## 📄 Notes

-- Supports both `.fit` and `.fit.gz` files.
+- Supports both `.fit` and `.fit.gz` files
-- Noise reduction is preserved when switching x-axis units.
+- Live noise reduction with preserved zoom, pan, and axis format
+- Cursor-based data readout for time, frequency, and intensity
+- Robust export system with OS-aware save handling
-- All major plots allow exporting in publication-ready formats.
+- All major plots are publication ready
-- Analyzer now includes improved shock parameter calculations and Excel export.

 ---